anengineer1/user_login/README.md

 # User Login

-Application that makes use of the Json Web Token and Spring Security
+Application that makes use of the Json Web Token and Spring Security.

+It has been used:
+  * H2
+  * Spring Security
+  * Spring Data JPA
+  * Spring Web
+  * Spring Boot DevTools
+  * JWT
+  * Jackson

 ## Usage